dhis2-metadata/HEP_AGG/docs/hep_agg-installation.md

-# Neglected Tropical Diseases (NTD) Installation Guide { #ntd-agg-installation }
+# Hepatitis Installation Guide { #hep-agg-installation }

-This document includes an installation guide for the Neglected Tropical Diseases package.
+This document includes an installation guide for the Hepatitis package.

 System default language: English